San7o/Brenta-Engine/docs/GUIDE.md

 ModelNodeComponent(tenno::shared_ptr<Model> m, bool transparent = false);
 ```

-In general, more "high-level" object (such as the scene-graph) work
+In general, more "high-level" objects (such as the scene-graph) work
 with shared pointers, while "low-level" objects such as textures and
 meshes store their data directly without pointers.
 If you only work
-with this object you are not required to create shared pointers for
+with these objects you are not required to create shared pointers for
 them.

 ### Sybsystems and Engine

-Another architectural concept you will see is the `Sybsystems`.
-These
+Another architectural concept you will see are `Sybsystems`.
+These are
-are static classes that have to be initialized and terminated to be
+static classes that have to be initialized and terminated to be used
-used, and they provide a standard api to do so.
-Since they are static,
+correctly, and they provide a standard api to do so.
+Since they are
-they don't use RAII to automatically manage their lifetime.
-To avoid
+static, they don't use RAII to automatically manage their lifetime.
+To
-messing with a lot of objects and lifetimes, all subsystems can be
+avoid messing with many classes and lifetimes, all subsystems can be
 managed by the `Engine` class.
-As all the other things, these usage of
-`Engine` is not mandatory, but it provides a nice way to do manage
-subsystems.

 Here is how it looks like: